simrenbasra/simys-blog/_posts/2024-09-19-timeseries_part2.md

 | 4    | 5795.96     | 68.25      | 76.13      | 21.35     |
 | 5    | 421.41      | 16.67      | 20.53      | 3.95      |

-Fold 5 represents the best performance among all folds in terms of evalutaion metrics(see above), so only be looking into the graph and model summary for fold 5.
+Fold 5 represents the best performance among all folds in terms of evaluation metrics (see above), so only be looking into the graph and model summary for fold 5.

 <div style="text-align: center;">
   <img src="{{ site.baseurl }}/assets/timeseries/ARIMA_F5.png" alt="ARIMA fold 5" style="max-width: 100%; height: auto; margin: 20px 0;">